 Changing tides for 529 market and its investors

-The tax advantages and provisions associated with 529 accounts have continued to evolve since their introduction in 1996, but they are by no means a "new" savings vehicle.
+The tax advantages and provisions associated with 529 accounts have continued to evolve since their introduction in 1996.
+But 529 accounts are by no means "new" savings vehicles.

-Yet we continue to see an impressive growth trajectory, with over 350,000 new 529 account enrollments in 2017.
+We continue to see an impressive growth trajectory, with more than 600,000 new 529 account enrollments in 2021.

 new 529 account enrollments

 average initial contribution amount for a new account

 The overall average 529 account balance has grown by 26% over the past five years.
 This overall average balance also increased by more than $2,000 in 2021.

 increase in average 529 account balance since 2017